 ASOR is committed to the dissemination of scholarly knowledge about the broad geographic and chronological parameters of the regions in which ASOR members work and these include occupied territories.
 These areas include territories in which there may be at any given moment a dispute about which national entity or population properly has political control.
-Scholars affiliated with institutions established in these territories without the cooperation of the competent national authority can produce work that would be of interest to ASOR members or the wider public.
+Scholars affiliated with institutions established in these territories without the cooperation of "the competent national authority" (see ASOR's Policy on Professional Conduct, III.
+E. 7) can produce work that would be of interest to ASOR members or the wider public.
 If ASOR accepts (based on its scholarly review) sessions, papers, posters, or other presentation formats for the Annual Meeting from scholars associated with these institutions, it will not publish in the program those institutional affiliation(s) of the presenters or organizers whose proposals it accepts.
 Presenters may not include any such references to those institutional affiliation(s) in their visual, oral, or written materials.